 What about parental controls built-into services and apps?

 Some social media services and apps have their own controls, such as limiting the type of content your child can see or who your child can interact with.
 Sometimes these controls kick in automatically depending on your child’s age, while others give parents the ability to manage or even monitor their child’s experience with that service.
+Some tools for teens, often called “Supervision” tools, require the teen to opt-in.
 It’s a good idea to look at the service’s default settings for your child’s age group and see if you wish to adjust it if possible.
 Because of these safeguards, it’s important that children be honest about their age because they may not be available or they may be different if the service doesn’t know your child’s age.

 Beyond parental controls, most social media apps and services have settings to control privacy and security, who you interact with and more.
 Parents should talk with their kids about these controls and what is appropriate for their children.
 For more, check out ConnectSafely’s Parent’s Guides and Quick Guides to popular apps and services.